-Fall semester, January term, spring semester.
-During fall and spring semesters, a full-time student carries from 12 to 18 semester hours; a student takes from one to four semester hours during the January term.
+Fall semester and spring semester.
+During fall and spring semesters, a full-time student carries from 12 to 18 semester hours.
 One summer term is also available; a student may take up to ten semester hours in the summer term.
-Courses for students in Accelerated Professional Programs are offered on-line, in evenings, and on weekends on the trimester system; while many students enroll part-time, a student may enroll full-time (12-18 hours).
+Courses for students in Accelerated Professional Programs are offered on-line, in evenings, and on weekends in eight-week sessions within each semester; while many students enroll part-time, a student may enroll full-time (12-18 hours).